Human-AI Synergy Supports Collective Creative Search: Background

 One promising medium for studying collective behavior comes from the information foraging literature \citep{garg2022individual}.
 The idea is that optimal search in any environment requires balancing exploration of new possibilities with exploitation of known resources \citep{hills2015exploration}.
 This exploration-exploitation tradeoff is a fundamental principle observed across domains, from animal foraging to human memory search \citep{hills2012optimal}.
 In this literature, it is often noted that individual strategies of exploration and exploitation are similar to the same dynamics at the collective level \citep{hills2015exploration}.

-\citet{ueshima2024simple} used a word guessing game to probe collective creativity in a semantic search setting.
-They placed participants in small social networks and exposed them to the guesses of neighboring human participants as well as simple bots within the social network.
-They found that for easier-to-guess words, the presence of simple bots that just aggregate and filter other humans’ guesses had a modest positive effect on the performance of the social network.
+In a recent paper, \citet{ueshima2024simple} used a word guessing game to probe collective creativity in a semantic search setting.
+They found that simple bots aggregating human guesses had a modest positive effect on group performance for easier words.
 A similar beneficial effect of simple bots was reported by \citet{shirado2017locally}, who showed that, in a coordination game, introducing bot agents that inject noise can improve collective coordination by preventing groups from becoming trapped in local minima.
 The paper by \citet{shirado2017locally} and the semantic search task by \citet{ueshima2024simple} provide a valuable framework but do not study realistic AI systems.
 This limitation is important because \citet{tsvetkova2024new} have shown that human–AI interaction can give rise to substantial second-order effects, whereby humans systematically alter their behavior in response to AI agents.
-These dynamics imply that studying collective behavior requires experiments involving real humans interacting with real AI systems under shared conditions \citep{sucholutsky2025using}.
-Recent technological advances in large-scale online experimentation \citep{almaatouq2021empirica,harrison2020gsp} now make it possible to embed both humans and real AI agents within large social networks where they interact directly with one another.
+These dynamics imply that studying collective behavior requires experiments involving real humans interacting with real AI systems under shared conditions \citep{sucholutsky2025using, hu2026human}.
+Recent technological advances in large-scale online experimentation \citep{almaatouq2021empirica,harrison2020gsp,marjieh2025characterizing} now make it possible to embed both humans and real AI agents within large social networks where they interact directly with one another.
 For example, a recent study embedded humans and AI in hybrid human–AI social networks engaged in a creative writing task \citep{shiiku2025dynamics}.
 While AI agents initially outperformed humans on the creative task, their output diversity deteriorated over time.
 In contrast, hybrid human–AI groups began with lower performance but gradually improved, achieving a balance between performance and diversity.
 Together, these findings suggest that it is now feasible to study human–AI interaction at scale, under controlled conditions, and with realistic contemporary AI systems, while capturing emergent collective dynamics that cannot be inferred from individual-level studies alone.